smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

 SBMJOB command, and then the LSAM Job Tracking status function reports that the Job Tracking status is STARTED.
 Starting the Alternate Job Notify service is a separate process that is also required only if True Passive tracking will be used.
-For more information, refer to [Alternate Job Notify Service](Components-and-Operation.md#Alternat2){.MCXref
+For more information, refer to [Alternate Job Notify Service](Components-and-Operation.md#Alternat2)
-.xref}.
+.

 Master and control file maintenance functions found in the LSAM Job Tracking menu do not require that Job Tracking be started.

-The purpose of the LSAM\'s Tracking and Queuing functions, separate from Capturing a job, is to intercept a job that has been submitted by an IBM i user or another batch job, rather than directly by the OpCon SAM, so that the job can be monitored by OpCon.
+The purpose of the LSAM's Tracking and Queuing functions, separate from Capturing a job, is to intercept a job that has been submitted by an IBM i user or another batch job, rather than directly by the OpCon SAM, so that the job can be monitored by OpCon.
 Both tracking and queuing are